Hemush1990/WebPageAutotest/README.md

 -requirement.txt - common file for configurations

--pytest.ini -  consist paramtrizing fixtures for this test
+-pytest.ini -  consist of paramtrizing fixtures for this test

--pages - consist 1 basic file BasePage and 1 MainPage
+-pages - consist of 1 basic file BasePage and 1 MainPage

 -data - consist the all kind of locators, especially for this project we have selected xpath